 - Lock your outside food bin by pulling the handle forward to keep out animals and birds.

 If you live in a flat with communal recycling bins you may have a food recycling collection.
 Find out more here Recycling for flats

-NEW From 1 December 2015 you will be able to use everyday household plastic bags for your food recycling collection, but you can also continue to use compostable liners, newspaper and paper bags to line your kitchen caddy.
+You can now use everyday household plastic bags for your food recycling collection, but you can also continue to use compostable liners, newspaper and paper bags to line your kitchen caddy.